 - Avoid false urgency - many consumers have been taught that false urgency is a common thread in phishing and other scams.
 In addition, making an email sound urgent may have more severe consequences, depending on any industry regulations your company adheres to.

-When sending your invoice, be sure include all of the elements a customer may potentially need to know:
+When sending your invoice, be sure to include all of the elements a customer may potentially need to know:

 - Account number